What is the current global durian market outlook?

 To overcome these challenges and capitalize on the lucrative Chinese market—worth approximately 8 billion USD—the Indonesian government is working on a bold strategy to allow direct exports of fresh durian to China.
 This would eliminate the middleman, improving profit margins for local farmers and enhancing Indonesia’s position in the global durian market.
 As part of this plan, the government has also created opportunities for Chinese investment in the durian sector, offering up 5,000 hectares of land for cultivation and identifying regions like North Sumatra and Sulawesi Island as prime investment locations.

-Thailand is a key player in the global durian trade, known for its high-quality exports of fresh and frozen durian.
-Despite its leading position, Thailand’s durian exports declined 12.8% year-on-year in 2024, totalling 809,740 tons.
-This downturn can largely be attributed to strong competition from neighbouring Vietnam, which boosted its exports to China by an impressive 49.4%, reaching 736,715 tons.
+As a key player in the global durian trade, renowned for its high-quality fresh and frozen durian exports, Thailand is actively adapting to rising competition.
+In 2024, Thailand’s durian exports experienced a 12.8% year-on-year decline, totaling 809,740 tons, largely due to intense competition from neighboring Vietnam, which significantly increased its exports to China by 49.4%, reaching 736,715 tons.
+To maintain its leading position, Thailand is implementing proactive measures to enhance the quality and efficiency of its durian exports.

 To safeguard its position in the global market, Thailand has taken proactive steps to improve the quality of its durian exports.
 One of the key measures includes raising the minimum dry matter content requirement for exported durian from 32% to 35%.
 This change is aimed at enhancing the consistency and flavor profile of Thai durian, making it more competitive in international markets, especially in China, where demand for high-quality durian is growing.